-In this work, $R_{\rm T}$ is determined using charged hadrons within the kinematic acceptance defined by $|\eta| < 0.8$ and $p_{\rm T} \geq 0.15$ GeV/$c$.
-Furthermore, events are required to contain a leading charged particle with $5 \leq p_{\rm T}^{\rm lead} \leq 40$~GeV/$c$, thereby restricting the analysis to the transverse plateau region where the UE contribution is well defined.
-A total of $5\times10^{8}$ minimum-bias events were generated with PYTHIA 8 using the Monash 2013 tune \cite{MonashTune}, a globally optimized parameter set constrained by LHC data for an improved description of soft-QCD and underlying-event observables.
-Of these, approximately $5\times10^{6}$ events satisfy the above selection criteria, ensuring sufficient statistical precision across all $R_{\rm T}$ intervals.
-The resulting $R_{\rm T}$ distribution for pp collisions at $\sqrt{s}=13$ TeV is shown in Fig.~\ref{Rt_dist}, with a mean transverse charged-particle multiplicity of $\langle N_{\rm T} \rangle = 7.39$.
-To suppress potential contamination from wide-angle final-state radiation, the analysis is restricted to events with $R_{\rm T} \leq 5$.
-Within this range, events are categorized into four $R_{\rm T}$ intervals: $0 \leq R_{\rm T} \leq 0.5$, $0.5 < R_{\rm T} \leq 1.5$, $1.5 < R_{\rm T} \leq 2.5$, and $2.5 < R_{\rm T} \leq 5.0$.
+In this work, $R_{\rm T}$ is computed using charged hadrons within the kinematic acceptance $|\eta| < 0.8$ and $p_{\rm T} \geq 0.15$~GeV/$c$.
+Events are further required to contain a leading charged particle satisfying $5 \leq p_{\rm T}^{\rm lead} \leq 40$~GeV/$c$, thereby restricting the analysis to the transverse plateau region where the UE contribution is well-defined.
+A total of $5\times10^{8}$ minimum-bias events were generated with PYTHIA~8 using the Monash 2013 tune \cite{MonashTune}, a globally optimized parameter set tuned to LHC data to provide an improved description of soft-QCD and underlying-event observables.
+Of these, approximately $5\times10^{6}$ events pass the above selection criteria, ensuring sufficient statistical precision across all $R_{\rm T}$ intervals.
+The resulting $R_{\rm T}$ distribution for pp collisions at $\sqrt{s}=13$~TeV is shown in Fig.~\ref{Rt_dist}, with a mean transverse charged-particle multiplicity of $\langle N_{\rm T} \rangle = 7.39$.
+To suppress potential contamination from wide-angle final-state radiation, the analysis is restricted to $R_{\rm T} \leq 5$.
+Within this range, events are categorized into four $R_{\rm T}$ classes: $0 \leq R_{\rm T} \leq 0.5$, $0.5 < R_{\rm T} \leq 1.5$, $1.5 < R_{\rm T} \leq 2.5$, and $2.5 < R_{\rm T} \leq 5.0$.

-Fig. \ref{nch_dist} shows the charged-particle multiplicity distributions for events in different $R_{\rm T}$ intervals.
-As expected, events selected at higher $R_{\rm T}$ exhibit larger overall multiplicities, consistent with an enhanced UE contribution.
-While $R_{\rm T}$ is correlated with the global charged-particle multiplicity, it provides a more differential classification by isolating the transverse-region activity relative to the event average at a fixed leading-particle scale.
-The $R_{\rm T}$-based event selection therefore offers a controlled framework to investigate the evolution of the two-particle correlation functions, $R_{2}$ and $P_{2}$, as a function of UE activity, enabling a more differential separation of soft-QCD and hard-scattering effects.
+Figure~\ref{nch_dist} shows the charged-particle multiplicity distributions for events in each $R_{\rm T}$ class.
+As expected, events at higher $R_{\rm T}$ exhibit larger overall multiplicities, consistent with an enhanced UE contribution.
+Although $R_{\rm T}$ is correlated with the global charged-particle multiplicity, it provides a more differential event classification by isolating the transverse-region activity relative to the inclusive event average at a fixed leading-particle momentum scale.
+The $R_{\rm T}$-based selection therefore offers a controlled framework to investigate the evolution of the two-particle correlation functions $R_{2}$ and $P_{2}$ as a function of UE activity, enabling a more differential disentanglement of soft-QCD and hard-scattering contributions.